uplau/rust-template/README.md

 ### `jobs.*_release` `only_bin`

-When the build passes, we upload the artifacts and publish to Github releases, which you can download at any time at the bottom of the workflow summary page:
+When the build passed, we download the artifacts and publish to Github releases, which you can download at any time at the bottom of the workflow summary page:

 - `manually_release`: Triggered by `workflow_dispatch`
 - `automatic_release`: Triggered by `release_please`